Gimlettt/IIB/README.md

 ## Scripts and Functions

 - **draw3D_TaskX.py**: Draws the finger trajectory for the three tasks in the experiment.
-- **Transformer.py**: Uses a Transformer model for classification tasks.
 - **InPlaneVelocity.py**: Classifies data using tangential velocity.
 - **velocity.py**: Uses Naive Bayes and perpendicular velocity for classification.
 - **deviation.py**: Uses Naive Bayes and deviation for classification.
 - **NaiveBayes_Task.py**: Classifies data for each task using Naive Bayes.
 - **NaiveBayes_TwoFeature.py**: Uses two features for classification with Naive Bayes, based on the `final_aggregated_data_TwoFeature.csv`.
 - **NaiveBayes.py**: Classifies data using only the z-axis velocity with Naive Bayes, based on the `final_aggregated_velocity_data.csv`.